-- ownership of the majority of the voting interest; - control of the board of directors (board) or another governing body; - control of the appointment and removal of key personnel; - control of the key committees of the entity;
+- ownership of the majority of the voting interest. - control of the board of directors (board) or another governing body. - control of the appointment and removal of key personnel. - control of the key committees of the entity.

-6 Definitions of these indicators of control can be found in Chapter 4 (4.80) of the 2008 SNA, under 'Government control of corporations'.
+5 The definitions of these indicators of control can be found in Chapter 4 (4.80) of the 2008 SNA, under 'Government control of corporations'.

-3 Additional information and references are provided in the Annexure and Reference list in Section 4 of this publication.
+3 Additional information and references are provided in the annexure and reference list in Section 4 of this publication.

-4 Definitions and types of quasi-corporations are provided in the Annexures in Section 4 of this publication.
+4 The definitions and types of quasi-corporations are provided in the annexures in Section 4 of this publication.